-Mindful leaving empowers you to take a second look at your home and start making meaningful, purposeful changes.
+Mindful living empowers you to take a second look at your home and start making meaningful, purposeful changes.
 These alterations can help you modernize your home with contemporary touch-ups, or you might need to consider more sustainable design solutions.
-Here are a few practical tips to get your started.
+Here are a few practical tips to get you started.

 Declutter your home

 Mindfulness calls for recognizing when having too much of everything causes you stress and aggravation.
 When you have too much furniture, too many digital gadgets, not to mention too many clothes and shoes.
 Too much cookware, and your kitchen will likely feel restricted and tiny, no matter its actual size.

 Start your pursuit of mindfulness by eliminating clutter from your home.
 Give away the items that you’re not using, but that are still in good condition.
 You’ll help someone save up, and you’ll prevent your own wastefulness.
 Rethink the layout of your home to see if you have too many clunky items taking up space or too many purposeless things just collecting dust.